terminusdb/terminusdb-blog/_posts/2020-05-29-continuous-everything-as-code.md

 and their stupid data.
 Then, the pain begins.

-Then, when you want to push more amazing code to production, the database rears its ugly head, raises it's iconic knife-fingered glove and sneers "Come to Freddy!"
+Then, when you want to push more amazing code to production, the database rears its ugly head, raises its iconic knife-fingered glove and sneers "Come to Freddy!"

 As I was saying, managing Databases in a CI/CD pipeline is a nightmare.